-Via email, Stephen Frailey, curator of the show and chair of the BFA Photo and Video Department, explained to me that the exhibition seeks “to amplify the voices of the newest members of the visual arts community," and "2017 America showcases a wide range of perspectives, from works that are overtly political and issue-oriented to those that express a more personal position.”
+Via email, Stephen Frailey, curator of the show and Chair of the BFA Photo and Video Department, explained to me that the exhibition seeks “to amplify the voices of the newest members of the visual arts community, 2017 America showcases a wide range of perspectives, from works that are overtly political and issue-oriented to those that express a more personal position.”
 The broad narrative of the exhibition is both angry and optimistic, capturing the spirit of our tumultuous times in a dazzling display of young voices.

 Here's more of what Frailey had to say about these diverse and revelatory photos taken by young people.

 VICE: Why was this open call directed at high school students?

 Stephen Frailey: I’ve been spending time visiting high schools these past two years, and I wanted to offer the students a bridge from what might feel like an isolated experience to them, and express that there is a community that supports their endeavors and would like to engage them in a conversation through their work.
 And I was also quite curious about how they are responding to and surviving this toxic moment in American life.

 What were some trends you saw in the submissions?

 The theme prompted much usage of the American flag, of course.
 Simple freedom of speech and identity was immediately apparent.
 I was intrigued by the amount of writing and language on the body.
 I wonder if it corresponds to the ubiquity of tattooing.
 The body seems to have turned from a sexualized space to a politicized one, and there is much self-portraiture.
 Gender fluidity is a given.